wpify/templates/README.md

 ## Twig templates

 You can also use twig templates for rendering.
+WordPress global variables and some functions are already registered.

 ```php
 use Wpify\Templates\TwigTemplates;